tnm/qr/README.md

 Quick Setup
 ------------
-You'll need [Redis](http://github.com/antirez/redis/ "Redis") itself (QR makes use of MULTI/EXEC, so you'll Redis 2.0 or one of the later 1.3.x releases), and the Python interface for Redis, [redis-py](http://github.com/andymccurdy/redis-py "redis-py").
-Install QR with the included setup.py.
+You'll need [Redis](http://github.com/antirez/redis/ "Redis") itself -- QR makes use of MULTI/EXEC, so you'll need Redis 2.0 or greater (or one of the later 1.3.x releases).
+Also necessary is the Python interface for Redis, [redis-py](http://github.com/andymccurdy/redis-py "redis-py").
+You can install QR with the included setup.py.

 Basics of QR
 ------------------